 Sites like LendingClub allow you to invest in small portions of loans — as little as $25 per loan — to other people.
 If the borrower defaults, however, you lose your investment.

 You must make a minimum opening deposit of $1,000 and meet the suitability requirements set by your state.
 For many states, that means you must have an annual income of at least $70,000 or a net worth of at least $250,000.

 If you have a knack for explaining difficult subjects and helping students get better grades, consider tutoring online.
 You can find your own students and set your own rates to create an online business, or you can sign up to tutor with an existing company like Tutor.com.

 Tutor.com requires you to be at least a college sophomore, and you must be a subject matter expert in the areas you want to tutor.
 You must work at least five hours per week at Tutor.com.
 The site does not list the pay for tutors on its website, but with Chegg you can make $20 or more per hour of tutoring.

 Direct sales companies like Mary Kay pay representatives to host parties and sell their products.
 You host events and invite friends, family and neighbors over to see and buy a company’s products — and you keep a portion of the sales.
-If you work for a single-level, direct-sales company, you can expect to earn an average commission of 20 to 25 percent of what you sell.
+If you work for a single-level, direct-sales company, you can expect to earn an average commission of 20% to 25% of what you sell.

-The home office space you never ended up using could be worth money to someone who wants an office outside of his home but doesn’t want the associated cost or inflexibility of a traditional office space lease.
+If you have home office space you don’t need to use, it could be worth money to someone who wants an office outside of their home but doesn’t want the associated cost or inflexibility of a traditional office space lease.
 You can set your own prices and decide when and for how long you want to rent your space.

 If you get excited about fixing computer problems, sign up to get rewarded for being tech-savvy.
 Through companies like Upwork, you can complete lucrative freelance gigs online to earn cash and rewards by helping people fix their technology products.